 For example, regular exercise can help reduce your risk of osteoporosis and improve your sleep quality in the long term.
 It

 For maximum benefit, your exercise routine should include each of these four types of exercise:

 Running, taking a spin class, or going for a brisk walk can all reduce your risk of heart disease and help you maintain a healthy weight.
 This type of exercise also releases mood-boosting endorphins.

 Exercise that involves being on your feet preserves bone mass to help prevent osteoporosis.
 Tennis, stair-climber machines, and dance classes are all great exercises for bone health.

 Strengthening exercises, like free weights and resistance bands, add muscle mass to your body, which helps you burn extra calories.
-This kind of exercise has also been linked to reducing anxiety and improving mental health.
+This kind of exercise has also

 When you experience stress, your adrenal glands produce adrenaline to power your body through the situation you’re in.
 And from menopause on, your adrenal glands are also a source of estrogen.